Everest Base Camp Trek 12 DaysEverest Base Camp Trek 12 Days

 Toilets at teahouses range from common squat toilets to occasionally Western flush toilets; in higher altitudes, they are often shared outhouses.
 Showers are available in some places (often for an extra $5 and usually heated by gas or solar).
 In popular villages like Namche or Lukla, accommodation is a bit more upgraded – you might find rooms with attached bathrooms or even Wi-Fi.
 As you go higher, things get more basic.
 Regardless, the teahouses provide a welcoming shelter, and the experience of staying in them is an integral part of the Himalayan trekking adventure.

-Meals and Drinking Water along the EBC Trekking route
+Meals and Drinking Water during the Everest Base Camp Trek

 At higher altitudes, appetites often decrease, so eat what appeals to you; garlic soup is a local remedy for altitude sickness, and ginger lemon honey tea is great for warming up.
-Our package covers breakfast, lunch, dinner, and a cup of tea/coffee with each meal.
+Our package covers breakfast, lunch, dinner, and a cup of tea/coffee at breakfast only.
 We encourage you to eat vegetarian during the trek if possible – meat has to be flown or carried in and may not be the freshest in remote areas.
-Remember, the meals are part of the deal and one main course is included in the package at each meal time.
+Remember, the meals are part of the deal, and one main course is included in the package at each meal time.

 For drinking water, staying hydrated is crucial at altitude.
-While bottled water is available for purchase, it gets very expensive as you go up (from about NPR 100 in Lukla to NPR 400 at Gorak Shep per liter, i.e., $1 to $4) and also creates plastic waste.
+While bottled water is available for purchase, it gets very expensive as you go up (from about NPR 100 in Lukla to NPR 400 at Gorak Shep per litre, i.e., $1 to $4) and also creates plastic waste.
 We strongly recommend sustainable options: bring a reusable water bottle (or two) and use water purification methods.
-You can fill your bottle with boiled water at teahouses (for a small fee) or use water filters, purification tablets (like AquaTabs), or UV sterilizers to treat tap or stream water.
-Mountain Eco Trails is committed to eco-friendly practices, so our guides can help you find the best water sources each day.
+You can fill your bottle with boiled water at teahouses or use water filters, purification tablets (like AquaTabs), or UV sterilisers to treat tap or stream water.

-What gear do I need for Everest Base Camp?
+What gear do I need for the 12-Day Everest Base Camp Trek?

 Packing the right gear can make your trek far more enjoyable.
 Layering is essential in the mountains due to temperature variations.
 Here’s a quick checklist of important items to pack for Everest Base Camp: